Developer(s) – Housemarque & Climax Studios

 Originality – 6/10

-Resogun was a welcome change of pace to what most gamers at this point were used to, and still more or less are, and provided a very different gaming experience to many newer gamers, and a great sense of nostalgia for older gamers looking to try new systems.
-Since it is now free on the PlayStation Network, I would highly recommend anyone with a modern PlayStation console to download a copy and play it to their heart’s content.
+In summation, Resogun was a welcome change of pace to what most gamers at this point we’re used to, and still more or less are, and provided a very different gaming experience to many newer gamers, and a great sense of nostalgia for older gamers looking to try new systems.
+Since it is now free on the PlayStation Network, I would highly recommend anyone with a modern PlayStation console download a copy and play it to their heart’s content.